Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Magnetic Hamiltonian and finite temperature magnetism

 \textit{Yb-based compounds}.
-Yb-based rare-earth chalcogenides are currently the sub-system receiving the most attention.
+Yb-based rare-earth chalcogenides are currently the subsystem receiving the most attention \cite{schmidt2021Yb}.
 Extensive experimental data indicate that the ground states of \ce{NaYbO2} \cite{bordelon2019Fieldtunablea}, \ce{NaYbS2} \cite{wu2022Magnetic}, and \ce{NaYbSe2} \cite{dai2021Spinon,scheie2024Spectrum} are QSL states.
 The magnetization and magnetic specific heat data for these materials exhibit similar characteristics.
-Fig. \ref{fig:Mag}(d), (h), and (l) display the $M/H-T$, $M-H$, and ZF $C_{mag}/T$ data for \ce{NaYbS2} \cite{zhuo2024Magnetism}, respectively.
+Fig. \ref{fig:Mag}(d), (h), and (l) display the $M/H$--$T$, $M$--$H$, and ZF $C_{mag}/T$--$T$ data for \ce{NaYbS2} \cite{zhuo2024Magnetism}, respectively.
 Within the range of low temperatures and weak magnetic fields, the magnetization of \ce{NaYbS2} does not exhibit strong magnetic anisotropy compared to others.
 Therefore, the magnetism in some Yb-based compounds is also analyzed based on the $J_1-J_2$ Heisenberg model, as seen in \ce{KYbSe2} \cite{scheie2023Proximate,scheie2024Nonlinear} and \ce{CsYbSe2} \cite{xie2023Complete}.
-As the magnetic field increases, the $M-H$ curve of \ce{NaYbS2} exhibits strong anisotropy, and magnetization remains unsaturated up to 14 T, both along the c-axis and in the ab-plane.
-Magnetization measurements under high magnetic fields indicate that Yb-based compounds require a magnetic field of about 16 T for saturation in the ab-plane \cite{zhang2021Effective}, while along the c-axis, saturation magnetization is not observed even up to 30 T \cite{zhang2021Effective}, suggesting strong Van Vleck paramagnetism along the c-axis.
-No phase transition features are observed in the ZF specific heat of \ce{NaYbS2} \cite{wu2022Magnetic,zhuo2024Magnetism}, only a broad peak near 1 K, which is associated with spin exchange interactions.
+As the magnetic field increases, the $M$--$H$ curve of \ce{NaYbS2} exhibits strong anisotropy, and magnetization remains unsaturated up to 14 T, both along the $c$-axis and in the $ab$-plane.
+Magnetization measurements under high magnetic fields indicate that Yb-based compounds require a magnetic field of about 16 T for saturation in the $ab$-plane \cite{zhang2021Effective}, while along the $c$-axis, saturation magnetization is not observed even up to 30 T \cite{zhang2021Effective}, suggesting strong van Vleck paramagnetism along the $c$-axis.
+No phase transition features are observed in the ZF specific heat of \ce{NaYbS2} \cite{wu2022Magnetic,zhuo2024Magnetism}, except for a broad peak near 1 K, which is associated with spin exchange interactions.

-These magnetization and specific heat measurements at finite temperatures not only provide basic magnetic properties but also allow for the determination of exchange interactions in the spin Hamiltonian and g-factors through data fitting.
+These magnetization and specific heat measurements at finite temperatures not only provide basic magnetic properties but also enable the determination of exchange interactions in the spin Hamiltonian and $g$ factors through data fitting.
 In Table \ref{table:Jpara}, we summarize the spin exchange parameters and some key characteristic temperatures reported in the literature, serving as a starting point for further discussion.